 - Involvement in Club or PSA activities or other photographic endeavors.

 HISTORY OF CHARLOTTE D. MANSFIELD – 1915-2007.

-Charlotte was a photographer for most of her adult life – school paper, local newspaper and then after enlisting in the United States Army, Women’s Army Auxiliary Corp (WAAC) she was a military photographer for her entire thirty years – moving from the WAAC to the Women’s Army Corp (WAC) and then the United States Air Force, Women of the Air Force (WAF) as the groups changed.
+Charlotte was a photographer for most of her adult life – school paper, local newspaper and then after enlisting in the United States Army, Women’s Army Auxiliary Corps (WAAC) she was a military photographer for her entire thirty years – moving from the WAAC to the Women’s Army Corps (WAC) and then the United States Air Force, Women of the Air Force (WAF) as the groups changed.
 She retired after thirty years service in 1973 holding the rank of E-8, Senior Master Sergeant.
 She was the photographer they called on to attend Presidential Inaugurations as the military representative for Hoover & Truman; board a plane to take photos of Pres.
 Kennedy; photos of groups of General officers or entertainers at shows for the troops during WWII.
 She worked in photo facilities under the command of General Doolittle & the son of Pres.
 Eisenhower.